Contributors To Anxiety: Effects On Anxiety Disorders & Mental Health

 Also note that some mental illnesses not categorized as anxiety disorders per the DSM may still have persistent anxiety as a key symptom.
 For example, obsessive-compulsive disorder (OCD) and post-traumatic stress disorder (PTSD) are mental health conditions in which nervousness and worry feature prominently.

-Risk factors for developing an anxiety disorder or panic disorder
+Contributors to anxiety: Risk factors for anxiety and panic disorder

-A person may be more prone to developing an anxiety disorder as a result of certain risks, factors, such as:
+A person may be more prone to developing an anxiety disorder as a result of certain risk factors, such as:

 Treatment for anxiety disorders and the feeling of anxiety